qminhminh/flutter_toast/README.md

 ### Show Method

-The `show` method allows you to display toast messages with full customization:
+The `show` method allows you to display toast messages with full customization.
+When using a `styleType`, you can override any of its default properties:

 ```dart
 toast.show(